-This is explained by the demands of OIB and expected work load, particularly in English.
-For instance, they are to prepare for and present one play by Shakespeare at one of their final exams
+This is explained by the demands of OIB and expected work load.
+For instance, they are examined on one play by Shakespeare at one of their final exams.

 The year of the ‘Seconde’ is dedicated to settling into the section.
 Expectations are numerous and demanding both on the linguistic and literary levels.
 We prepare our ‘Seconde’ pupils for the English literature and language IGCSE (International General Certificate of Secondary Education).

-Our pupils are also expected to take part in English extra-curriculum clubs (i.e., this year, the book club, cinema club, and drama club which are open to everybody provided they have a good level in English) and international exchange programmes and projects ; presently there are projects of virtual exchanges with Europe, the U.S.A, New Zealand, and India, as well as a pairing programme with Hazelwood Integrated College, Belfast.
-A Comenius project is programmed in the next years.
+Our pupils are also expected to take part in English extra-curriculum clubs (i.e., this year, the Awareness club, Model United Nations, debate club, book club, cinema club, and drama club which are open to everybody provided they have a good level in English) and international exchange programmes and projects.

 During the ‘Seconde’ year, they have 9 hours of classes in English (7 hours in English proper, and 2 hours in history and geography).
 Concerning these two subjects, the pupils will have a 3 level programme (i.e., in the ‘2e’, ‘1e’ and ‘Terminale’ years).
 At the end of the Terminale year, they are to take the International Option of the French baccalauréat, with two exams in English : Literature and History-Geography.The OIB is an option which will have a great impact on the final result of the baccalauréat because the coefficients of its subjects are particularly important.

 At the end of the ‘Première’, the Section staff will determine the potential of each student to pass the final exam and continue in the section since we do not wish to endanger our pupils Baccalauréat exam in any way.
-After our Section, most pupils will attend universities in English-speaking countries for part or all of their studies.
 For more details on the OIB option, please check the site :